Ordered Patch Theory

 Original Task T-3: MERA Tensor Networks and the Causal Cone Problem: OPT proposes an Informational Causal Cone composed of sequential compression, but relies on a bespoke geometric description rather than standard quantum tensor formalisms.
 Deliverable: Formal mapping of OPT’s Informational Causal Cone to the MERA tensor network structure.

-Closure status: CONDITIONAL ISOMORPHISM (structural homomorphism confirmed; strict physical isomorphism conditionally upgraded via P-2).
+Closure status: CONDITIONAL HOMOMORPHISM — v3.6.7 generative-cone framing + bridge-postulate tagging.
 This appendix delivers the target structural mapping required by T-3.
-Three theorems establish a strong topological analogy: (T-3a) the OPT Stability Filter’s iterative coarse-graining is structurally homomorphic to a MERA tensor network; (T-3b) the Informational Causal Cone of §3.3 corresponds in order-of-magnitude to the MERA causal cone; and (T-3c) the Forward Fan structurally maps to the un-renormalized boundary degrees of freedom.
-Mathematically elevating this purely stochastic structural homomorphism into the strict Hilbert-space isometries required for a true discrete Ryu-Takayanagi bound originally remained open, but is now conditionally resolved via the explicit computational basis embedding and Isometry Identification bridge postulates established sequentially in problem P-2.
+Three theorems establish a strong topological analogy: (T-3a) the OPT Stability Filter’s iterative coarse-graining is structurally homomorphic to a MERA tensor network with locally factorised permutation disentanglers (v3.6.7 locality-explicit); (T-3b) the Informational Causal Cone of §3.3 corresponds in order-of-magnitude to the MERA generative cone — the bulk-to-boundary influence structure, distinct from the standard boundary-to-bulk MERA causal cone (v3.6.7 rename); and (T-3c) the Forward Fan structurally maps to the un-renormalized boundary degrees of freedom.
+Mathematically elevating this purely stochastic structural homomorphism into the strict Hilbert-space isometries required for a discrete Ryu-Takayanagi upper bound (not equality) is conditional on the bridge postulates of Appendix P-2 (v3.6.2 bridge ledger: BP 0 computational-basis embedding, BP 4 approximate QECC, etc.) — it is a bridge identification rather than a derivation from OPT primitives.

 §1.
 The Multi-Layer Compression Structure